 The equipment needed for indirect measurement of blood pressure by auscultatory method is a stethoscope and a sphygmomanometer.
 The sphygmomanometer consists of a BP cuff containing a distensible bladder, a rubber bulb with an adjustable valve for inflating the cuff and releasing the pressure, tubing connecting the cuff to the bulb, and a manometer to indicate the cuff’s pressure.

-In most instances, the vital signs are initially measured by a health care assistant or registered nurse (RN.
+In most instances, the vital signs are initially measured by a health care assistant or registered nurse (RN).
 The physician may choose to repeat the vital signs and blood pressure measurement after completion of the patient interview.
 Repeated measurement of blood pressure is especially important given the potential measurement errors and blood pressure variations.

 Procedure